Ugbo Kingdom

-The Ugbo Kingdom is a kingdom in Ilaje local government area of Ondo State, South West Nigeria, with its capital in Ode Ugbo.
+The Ugbo Kingdom is a Yoruba kingdom (a Nigerian traditional state) in the Ilaje local government area of Ondo State, South West Nigeria, with its capital in Ode Ugbo.
 The people of Ugbo Kingdom are predominantly fishermen.

 Administration

 Ugbo Kingdom consists of sixteen quarters and is headed by appointed chiefs according to their traditions and customs.
 One of the heads of the quarters, called Chief Gbogunron, is responsible for putting the traditional ritual leaves on the newly appointed King on coronation day.
+The traditional ruler of the Ugbo Kingdom is called the Olugbo of Ugbo Kingdom.
+As of 2019, the Olugbo of Ugbo Kingdom is Fredrick Obateru Akinruntan.

 Geography

 Ugboland is located along the coastal shores of south-western Nigeria.
 Close neighbours of Ugbo people include the Ikales, the Itshekiris, the Ijaws, the Apois, the Ijebus, and the Edos.
 Ugboland occupies the coastline of the South-Western region of Nigeria in the current Ondo State.
 The entire area consist coastal landmarks, creeks, rivers and lagoons.
 It is within the western zone of the Niger Delta beginning from the Bight of Benin in the East, and all the way from Oghoye through several Ugboland creeks to Abetobo.

 Ugboland is situated on an elevation of between 1.0 and 1.5 meters above sea level.
-It is plainly plain as there is no presence of any hill.

 Climate and vegetation

-Ugboland is in the swampy mangrove forest zone, being located in this region therefore, the temperature fluctuates according to the frequency of rainfall.
+Ugboland is in the swampy mangrove forest zone, the temperature fluctuates according to the frequency of rainfall.
 Usually, the area has two distinct seasons i.e. rain and dry season.
-The rainy season is usually lengthy because of the location of the area, it last for about nine months within a year with about 2500mm per annum of rainfall, which falls between February and November every year.
-The dry season last for three months because of the location of the region, it starts from November and end in February when the rainy season starts.
+The rainy season is usually typically last for about nine months each year with about 2500mm per annum of rainfall, which falls between February and November every year, followed by the dry season which can last for three months.
 The temperature of the area fluctuates between 22 °C in the rainy season and 28 °C in the dry season.

 The climatic condition of Ugboland does encourage forest growing.
 The place is situated and serves areas which are largely in the tropical monsoon climate.
 The lands with three distinct seasons, (cold, hot and rainy) exert great influence on the appearance of the vegetation.
 The trees are fairly tolerant of local, physical and climatic conditions to survive.
 They grow rapidly in the rainy season, shed their leaves during the hot/dry season and remain comparatively inactive in the cool season.
 Trees are normally deciduous since they shed their leaves during the hot dry season to withstand excessive transpiration.